RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #509

+Finally added the ability to delete a message and checked in a change to the
+@rampant/get to return the original key by default.
+I just started adding multiple commands to start finding things that need to be worked on.
+It's a lot of copy and pasting, and I want to make it easier in the future.

 ## #508

 Got a Mixer whisper effect working as well as an equality filter so I can get a